Trast00/microverseHTML2/README.md

-# FCC Test Suite Template | Our Projet is in the main branch
+#/!\Our Projet is in the main branch, not the master branch
+# FCC Test Suite Template

 **Fork** this project (do not open a Pull Request) to start working on any of freeCodeCamp's responsive web design course projects.
 Select the project from the dropdown menu and run the tests to see which requirements your project is still missing.